Value-added tax (VAT)

 - Leasing staff or making available personnel and the use of student-work placement offices in relation to certain construction and other similar works.

 VAT deduction is available only for the business-related element of purchases that were made partially for non-business purposes.

 If a taxpayer has a negative VAT balance in a VAT period, the amount can be recovered, provided that the VAT balance reaches or exceeds an absolute value of HUF 1 million for monthly filers, HUF 250,000 for quarterly filers, or HUF 50,000 for annual filers.

 As a general rule, the deadline for remitting VAT reclaims is 75 days, irrespective of the amount concerned.
-However, if all incoming invoices, regarding which the VAT was deducted in the VAT return, are settled (paid fully to the suppliers) until the due date of the related VAT return, a 30-day deadline can be applied, and if the amount to be transferred exceeds HUF 1,000,000 a deadline of 45 days might be considered.
+However, if all incoming invoices, regarding which the VAT was deducted in the VAT return, are settled (paid fully to the suppliers) by the due date of the related VAT return, a 30-day deadline can be applied, and a deadline of 45 days might be considered if the amount to be transferred exceeds HUF 1 million.
 The preferential deadline is applicable for taxpayers qualified as a ‘reliable taxpayer’ by the Hungarian tax authority.

 Directive for refunds of foreign taxable persons

-Taxable persons with their establishment in an EU country, other than Hungary, or in Switzerland, Lichtenstein, Norway, Turkey or Serbia can recover local VAT.
+Taxable persons with their establishment in an EU country, other than Hungary, or in Switzerland, Lichtenstein, Norway, Serbia, or Turkey can recover local VAT.
 The refund applications have to be submitted electronically.
 Reclaim requests should be submitted to the tax authority of the country where the EU-registered taxable person is established.

 All types of intra-Community transactions have to be reported in the periodic Intra-Community List in Hungary.